 The group actively advocates paperless operation to reduce unnecessary paper use in offices.
 Employees are encouraged to prioritize the use of email, intranet and other electronic ways to communicate and disseminate information.
-During the year, the group reduced 15.4% of paper usage in head office and upgraded system allowing staff to make online leave application in paperless way.
+For example, adopting an online system for staff to make leave application in paperless way.
 This initiative translates into the group's commitment to make efficient use of resources.
+During the year, the group further promoted environmental awareness at work with three main focuses, including reducing waste at the source, saving energy and avoiding single-use plastics.
+Employees are encouraged to using less disposable tableware, using their own bottles instead of plastic cups and turning off equipment not in use during lunchtime.
+The group believes that small changes can make a big impact.

 To further fulfil the group's commitment, the group has been incorporating sustainability elements into its property development and business operation.
-The group has adopted green building design in the development of Pulsa which has been completed.
-There are over 50% of the site areas in Pulsa covered by greenery, providing a nature habitat for wildlife while protecting ecological balance.
+The group has adopted green building design in the development of PULSA which has been completed.
+There are over 50% of the site areas in PULSA covered by greenery, providing a nature habitat for wildlife while protecting ecological balance.